asmadaha/cmt-project/README.md

 ### Code

 The overall structure and implementation were developed specifically for this project.
-General programming questions I had while working on the C and MATLAB codes were occasionally clarified using the public online resource Stack Overflow and the help of my teaching assistant.
+General programming questions I had while working on the C and MATLAB codes were occasionally clarified using the public online resource Stack Overflow and the help of my teaching assistant, as well as the tools and course materials provided to us by the course website https://stakahama.gitlab.io/sie-eng27SIE